runar-labs/runar-rust/runar-transporter/transporter_pre_ffi_tasks.md

 ---

 ### 1) Security and TLS/PKI integration
-- [ ] Remove `SkipServerVerification` from production code paths; restrict to tests/dev-only.
+- [x] Remove `SkipServerVerification` from production code paths; restrict to tests/dev-only.
-  - Files: `src/transport/mod.rs`
-  - Action: move the type behind `#[cfg(any(test, feature = "insecure_dev"))]`.
-Default build must not compile it.
-  - Acceptance: Release build cannot reference or compile the skip verifier; tests can enable via feature or test cfg.
+  - Done: Removed from transporter; tests now define local test-only verifier where needed.

-- [ ] Replace `dangerous().with_custom_certificate_verifier(...)` default with strict verification.
+- [x] Replace `dangerous().with_custom_certificate_verifier(...)` default with strict verification.
-  - Files: `src/transport/quic_transport.rs::build_quinn_configs`
-  - Action: create rustls client config from trusted roots and peer-auth using PKI from runar-keys (see next item).
-Keep an opt-in `feature = "insecure_dev"` to use the custom verifier only in tests/dev.
-  - Acceptance: By default, chain/hostname validation occurs; integration test covers failure on mismatched identity.
+  - Done: Client config now uses a strict rustls root store from configured roots.

 - [ ] Integrate `runar-keys` directly for identity and trust.
   - Files: `src/transport/quic_transport.rs`, `src/transport/mod.rs`
-  - Action: add an identity/trust provider path so callers do not pass raw certs/keys.
+  - Action: add an identity/trust provider path (`with_key_manager(...)`) so callers do not pass raw certs/keys.
 Keep current cert/key options for tests but deprecate.
   - Suggested API: extend `QuicTransportOptions` with either
     - `with_key_manager(Arc<dyn KeyManager>)` (trait from runar-keys), or
     - `with_identity_profile(profile_id: &str)` and `with_network_id(&str)` so transporter asks runar-keys for the chain + verification policy.